soulsrfer/PGManagement/README.md

 # pgmanagement
-single pg management web app with spring boot in backend and angular as front end
+single pg management web app with spring boot in backend and angular as frontend